BekhruzSNiyazov/Virtual-Assistant/README.md

 # Requirements
 You need to have Python 3.x installed.
 # Setup
+Note: if you are on Windows you can just download and run `Virtual-Assistant.exe` installer and skip the following steps.
 1. Download all repository code (`git clone https://github.com/BekhruzSNiyazov/Virtual-Assistant.git` or you can click Code->Download ZIP).

 ![Installing the code using CLI](https://firebasestorage.googleapis.com/v0/b/file-sharing-7dcf2.appspot.com/o/clone.gif?alt=media&token=89dae903-5f04-41ee-ac70-779959a16186)![Installing the code using GUI](https://firebasestorage.googleapis.com/v0/b/file-sharing-7dcf2.appspot.com/o/zip.gif?alt=media&token=1b09553f-c8a4-43d1-8802-d19342983a26)